By: Urology Care Foundation | Posted on: 23 Mar 2016

 Dr. Nangia, who volunteers for the Urology Care Foundation, is an Associate Professor of Urology at the University of Kansas Medical Center.
 For the record, Kansas is home to some of the most loyal college basketball fans in America.
-The Kansas Jayhawks are a No. 1 seed in this year's tournament and they won it all in 2008.
+The Kansas Jayhawks were a No. 1 seed in the 2016 tournament and they won it all in 2008.

 Other popular sporting events rumored to cause a rise in vasectomy requests include the Olympics, World Cup and Masters (golf tournament).
 None of this has ever been proven in a study, according to Dr. Nangia.

 "I don't think anyone's ever published a study on it," Dr. Nangia said.
 "If there were to be a study, it shouldn't be based on one practice."

 The American Urological Association (AUA) has never reported any data linking March Madness, or other sporting event, to an increased number of vasectomies performed.
 However, a report from CNN in 2014 quoted Dr. Ed Sabanegh, chairman of the Department of Urology at the Cleveland Clinic, as saying his practice performs about 50% more vasectomies in March.